 Molds have the potential to cause health problems in some individuals.
 They produce allergens (substances that can cause allergic reactions), irritants, and in some cases, potentially toxic substances (mycotoxins).
 Inhaling or touching mold or mold spores may cause allergic reactions in sensitive individuals.
 Allergic responses include hay fever-type symptoms, such as sneezing, runny nose, red eyes, and skin rash (dermatitis).

-Alergic reactions are common.
+With long-term exposure to mold, allergic reactions are common.
 They can be immediate or delayed.
-Molds can also cause asthma attacks in people with asthma who are allergic to them.
+Molds can also cause asthma attacks in people with asthma.
 In addition, mold exposure can irritate the eyes, skin, nose, throat, and lungs of both mold-allergic and non-allergic people.

 When you have a mold issue it is extremely important you call an experienced company so the problem does not get worse.
 Calling an un-certified contractor could result in contaminating your entire home.
 Call AMERESTORE, we know mold remediation!